SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 How to Install Server without Steam CMD
 ---------------------------------------

+The Unturned Dedicated Server tool is bundled alongside the Unturned application, but it is considered its own application.
+The tool is installed and updated independently from the game itself.

+When using the default application filters for the Steam Library, tools are not be visible.
+To install the tool from your Steam Library either search for "Unturned Dedicated Server" via the search filter, or enable the "Tools" application type filter so that tools are visible.
+Select the "Unturned Dedicated Server" application in your Steam Library, and click the "Install" button.

-This tool is bundled alongside Unturned, and the server files can be found in the `...Steam\steamapps\common\U3DS directory`.
-When hosting multiple servers, it is ideal to install and update the server through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.
+The tool and the server files are saved to the `...Steam\steamapps\common\U3DS directory`.
+When hosting multiple servers, it is ideal to install and update the Unturned Dedicated Server tool through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool, instead of managing server tool through your Steam Library.

 How to Install SteamCMD on Windows
 ----------------------------------